dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BulkImportHFile.md

 {: .Example xml:space="preserve"}
 </div>

+## Restriction with Incremental Backups

+There's currently a restriction involving incremental backups and bulk HFile backups: our incremental backup feature does not currently capture data loaded via the Bulk HFile Import mechanism.
+After you restore from an incremental backup, you must re-run bulk imports to bring the database to the state it was in when up.

 ## Examples

 The [Importing Data: Bulk HFile Examples](tutorials_ingest_importexampleshfile.html) topic walks you through several examples of importing data with bulk HFiles.